KoljaB/RealtimeSTT/docs/engines/kroko-onnx.md

 ## Troubleshooting

-- Missing dependency errors mean `kroko_onnx` is not importable in the active environment.
-Install Kroko-ONNX in that same environment.
+- If import fails, install Kroko-ONNX in the same environment that runs RealtimeSTT.
-- Missing model errors name the exact `.data` file path RealtimeSTT tried.
+- Missing model errors name the exact `.data` path RealtimeSTT tried.
 - Free Kroko wheels cannot load Pro `.data` models; the native error can look like a payload parsing or block-size mismatch.
-- CUDA runs require both CUDA-capable hardware and a Kroko-ONNX build with CUDA provider support.
+- CUDA runs require CUDA-capable hardware and a Kroko-ONNX build with CUDA provider support.
-- On Windows, prefer the helper's `cross-platform-builds` wheel workflow over a direct native source build.
+- On Windows, prefer `stt-install-kroko --build` over a direct native source build.